Phayao Lake

-Kwan Phayao (กว๊านพะเยา, RTGS: Kwan Phayao, [kwáːn pʰā.jāw]) is a lake in Phayao Province, northern Thailand.
+Kwan Phayao (กว๊านพะเยา, RTGS: Kwan Phayao, [kwáːn pʰā.jāw]) is a lake in Phayao Province, Northern Thailand.
 Kwan, a word from the northern Thai language, means 'lake' or 'large swamp'.
 The shape of the lake is a nearly-half-circle-moon shape.
 Phayao Lake is the largest freshwater lake in the northern region and the fourth largest in the country, with a depth of 1.5 metres, and covers an area of about 1,980 hectares.
 There are about 50 species of fish in Phayao Lake.

 History

-Phayao Lake began from the collapse of lithosphere in about 70 million years ago.
+Phayao Lake began from the collapse of the lithosphere about 70 million years ago.
 This area was surrounded by low mountains before.
 There are 18 creeks mixing together here.
 In 1935, the department of fisheries had set up Phayao inland fisheries station on Ing River and made the dam, which cause a large swamp with a depth of 1.5 metres.
 “Nong Lang” was one of the most prominent ponds.
 The land at the northern and southern ends of the area during summer is dry, so it is possible to walk through the area.

 Before 1941, Phayao Lake was a vast area of lowland.
 It was humid in the rainy season (around July to November).
 The Ing River flowed through the area, creating many large ponds called “nong” and smaller ones called “buak”.
 The floodwaters made waterways connected with each other creating two lakes, one called “Kwan Noi” which means small lake, located in the west.
 The other one called “Kwan Luang,” located in the east, near the right part of Ing River.
 In the dry season, the local people went there for fishing, it was overcrowded and no one was able to control the situation.
 Another problem is that the water was getting low in every year.
 The Department of Fisheries decided to build the floodgate in 1939 and finished in 1941.
 However, it was flooded over the field, house, temple, and archaeological site, creating much damage.
 The natural swamps changed into large reservoirs.
 The Department of Fisheries established a fisheries research station at Phayao Lake to breed fish for the lake as part of the campaign to increase the availability of cheap protein diet for public consumption.
 Aquatic flora from Phayao Lake are used as animal feed.
 Phayao Lake is rich in natural resources that aid in providing the people of Phayao with a relatively comfortable life.